raphaelgyory/django-rest-messaging/docs/index.md

 The project provides a pluggable Facebook-like messaging service for Django Rest Framework.

 This is a first release.
 I coded this in a lean perspective and want to see if the project sparks some interest.
-Any comments and suggestions are therefore very welcome! you can find me on github or on [twitter](https://twitter.com/RaphaelGyory).
+Any comments and suggestions are therefore very welcome!
+You can find me on [twitter](https://twitter.com/RaphaelGyory).

 ---